Santa Cabrini Hospital: Services

 The Santa Cabrini Hospital offers services in French, English, and Italian, with a focus on linguistically and culturally catering to Montreal's Italian community, who represent 13.5% of the hospital's patients, 45% of its staff, and 50% of its volunteers.
 It employs around 1,900 people, including 200 doctors.
 In addition to its main facility, which is equipped with 369 beds, the site includes a long-term care home, CHSLD Dante, which opened in 1981 and has 103 beds.

-The hospital offers a wide range of health services, including a secondary trauma center, a cancer center, an upper digestive surgery center, a breast cancer treatment center, and a bariatric surgery center.
+The hospital offers a wide range of health services, including a secondary trauma centre, a cancer centre, an upper digestive surgery centre, a breast cancer treatment centre, and a bariatric surgery centre.
 The facility also offers palliative care, as well as services in thoracic surgery, vascular surgery, plastic surgery, hematology, nephrology, and neurology.

 Along with the nearby Hôpital Maisonneuve-Rosemont, it is one of the major healthcare facilities in east Montreal, home to over 524,000 people (approximately 26% of the island's population).
 The facility receives approximately 70,000 annual outpatient clinic visits, 40,000 emergency room visits, and 10,000 hospital admissions.